 So, you can use the ATM to carry out fast self-service transactions like bill payments, deposits, transfers between accounts, and cash withdrawals.

-Interestingly, you may be charged for your cash withdrawals by the ATM operator or the bank.
+Interestingly, the ATM operator or the bank may charge you for your cash withdrawals.
 But you can avoid the fees by strictly using your bank-operated ATM.

 What are the Design Elements of the ATM?